One Method to Solve all Stock Problems on LeetCode

 Note

-, you subtract prices[i]
+, subtract prices[i]

-from the profit; when you sell
+from the profit; if you sell

-, you add prices[i]
+, add prices[i]

-Note the restriction of k
+Note the limit of k

-: choosing to buy
+: choosing buy

 should decrease by 1.